 - Although I prefer a simple cannoli with just a dash of vanilla extract, feel free to make these your own!
 Add in orange zest, chopped pistachios, or even sprinkles!
 Just be sure not to make the filling too chunky if you plan on piping it into the shells.

-If you try this recipe for 5-Ingredient Cannolis, let me know!
+If you try this Easy Cannoli Recipe, let me know!
 Leave a comment below and don’t forget to snap a pic and tag it #bakerbynature on instagram!
 Seeing your kitchen creations makes my day. ♥

 Yield 8 cannolis